Autodesk-Forge/forge-upgradefiles-revit/FileUpgrader/PostmanCollection/README.md

 6. Compile and package the sample applications as noted [here](https://forge.autodesk.com/en/docs/design-automation/v3/tutorials/revit/step4-publish-appbundle/).
 You will need this to upload the app to Design Automation.
 Alternatively you may also download the packages from [FileUpgraderApp.zip](../PlugIn/FileUpgraderApp.zip).

-7. Create a nickname for your Forge App.

-8. Publish your Design Automation appbundle.

-9. Publish your Design Automation activity.

-10. Prepare your input and output url.
+7. Prepare your input and output url.
 You need to upload an old version of revit file as input Url, you can use [Revit2014.rvt](./Revit2014.rvt) for test.

-11. Post your Design Automation workitem.
+8. Before following the steps from collection, create a NickName for your App first.

+9. Follow Step from 0 ~ 7, this will create an AppBundle, define an Activity and post a WorkItem.

+10. You can use Get command to list the AppBundles/Activities.

+11. You can use Delete command to delete the AppBundle/Activity and start the workflow from Step 0 ~ 7 again.

 ## Usage